 Information about small bowel transplantation in the UK

-This section of the site describes aspects of small bowel and multivisceral transplantation in the UK, and NHS Blood & Transplant (NHSBT)'s role in facilitating these programmes.
+This section of the site describes aspects of small bowel and multivisceral and composite transplantation in the UK, and the role of NHS Blood and Transplant (NHSBT) in facilitating these programmes.

-NHSBT is supported by clinical input from members of the Bowel Advisory Group, which has representatives of all small bowel transplant centres and from intestinal failure services, paediatric gastroenterology and intensive care.
+NHSBT is supported by clinical input from members of the Multi-visceral and Composite Tissue Advisory Group, which has representatives of all small bowel transplant centres and from intestinal failure services, paediatric gastroenterology and intensive care.